-I am a twenty-one-year-old male college student and I live in a fraternity house.
+I am a 21 year old male college student and I live in a fraternity house.
 I am finding that when I sit around the house, I get bored when I am not studying and often resort to going into the kitchen, and grabbing or making a snack.
 They are usually not the healthiest, but I always say that "it's only one."
 Then I feel really guilty after I eat it.
 I am starting to put the pounds back on now.
 I do work out, but don't have time to get into a set schedule.
 I try to keep myself busy, but I still eat a lot.
 Do you have any tips on how I can motivate myself or choose other activities that will push me away from the kitchen and the "College Diet?"
-Thanks.— Fat Frat Guy
+Thanks.

 Dear Fat Frat Guy,